uclasoles/UCLA-SOLES-website/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 # Below this line is legacy information that will be moved to the Wiki and Contributing section of the project when that is written

-### Account and Tech Stack Info

-Hosting, authentication, database management, and storage are all managed through Firebase.
-This site was created using HTML, CSS, Javascript, React, and JQuery.
-Additionally, numerous npm packages are used for many features.

-### Development Environment Set-Up

-The following are general development environment set-up instructions:

-1. `git clone git@github.com:uclasoles/UCLA-SOLES-website.git soles-site-dev`
-2. `cd soles-site-dev`
-2. `npm install`
-3. Copy the `.env` file containing the site's Firebase credentials from the uclasoles.technicalchair@gmail.com Google Drive to the `soles-site-dev` directory. *Please see the following link if you encounter an issue copying this file from Google Drive to a Windows machine due to the '.' at the beginning of the name (Windows will automatically rename `.env` to `env`): https://www.oreilly.com/library/view/javascript-by-example/9781788293969/d34ba441-abb3-4937-acf1-a2e7d54ffb23.xhtml*.

-You should now be able to locally host the SOLES website.
-Running 'npm start' should result in the site being displayed at http://localhost:3000.

-*Note: .env contains two sets of credentials, one for the Firebase development project and one for the Firebase production project.
-This is to isolate the development database entries from the production database entries.*

 ### Hosting the Production Version of the Site with Firebase